typedwires/OpenAI-Spotify-Generator/README.md

 SPOTIFY CLIENT SECRET <br>
 OPENAI API KEY <br>

-in the following format in your.env file:
+in the following format in your .env file:

 ```
 SPOTIFY_CLIENT_ID = <key>